9991426/nike-scraper/README.md

 The following instructions help set up the Heroku app so that it can properly access Google Chrome with nike_scraper.py and the Selenium Webdriver.

-Continue to the "Settings" tab on your new app profile page.
+Continue to the "Settings" tab on the new app profile page.
 Under the tab, find the "Config Vars" section, choose "Reveal Config Vars", and add the following two Key/Value pairs:

 ![Screenshot of Heroku Config Vars](img/keyvalue.png)